HFU-GMB-STEM/STEM3-course/docs/course-schedule.md

 **Content:**

-- First tasks with ESP32
+- First tasks with ESP32: Combining ESP32 with computer, mini project camera booth (OpenCV)

 **Details:**

+- [Touch input to capture images](./tutorials/ESP32-05-TouchCapture.md) --> this is an exemplary project for combining ESP32 with computer via Serial communication.
 - The first task is to build a controller using the ESP32.
 It should handle at least five different touch inputs and send signals to a PC via Serial communication.
 On the PC side, a simple Python program should read the serial input and display the received signals in the console.
 Implement a small game that uses the touch inputs to control a character or object on the screen.

 ---